yhpf/problem_solving/README.md

 # problem_solving
-Solving different problems in Python 3 or SQL
+Solving different problems in Python 3

 ## Where to find problems or challenges